Maryland Personal Injury Attorney

 Founding Attorney, Prince Williams, Esq.

 Having been a member of the bar since 2012, Mr. Prince Williams, Esq. is licensed to practice in all state courts in Maryland.
-When establishing AVID Law Firm, Attorney Williams made it his goal to provide every client with individualized attention, something he feels is missing at larger firms.
+When establishing AVID Personal Injury, Attorney Williams made it his goal to provide every client with individualized attention, something he feels is missing at larger firms.
 He believes in keeping the lines of communication open so you’ll always know where things stand at every stage of your case.

 Our firm motto is “Be Efficient, Practical, and Prompt” and we live by that motto every day